Types of Degrees Pharmacy Technician/Assistant Majors Are Getting

 Amount of Education Required for Careers Related to Pharmacy Technician/Assistant

-Some degrees associated with pharmacy technician/assistant may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with pharmacy technician/assistant require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 |Education Level||Percentage of Workers|